david-pfx/naxl-server/README.md

-# Evolutility-Server-Node
+# Naxl-Server

-This project is the server for a Personal Database Manager.
+This project is the server for Naxl.
 It has been created as a fork of [Evolutility-server-node](https://github.com/evoluteur/evolutility-server-node/).
+Naxl is a Personal Database Manager for no-coders.
+Not Another eXceL.

 The aim is to produce a web-based tool that anyone can use to create and manage databases (sets of tables) for their own use.
-It should be based on state of the art technology, which currently means React, Express, JSON, JavaScript and NoSQL.

 The target user is someone with a degree of technical skill but no specific programming ability.
 Anyone who can create and edit an Excel spreadsheet should qualify.

-The focus is on the ability to store and retrieve useful data in a variety of relevant formats.
+The focus is on the ability to store and retrieve personally useful data from a variety of sources in a variety of relevant formats.
 It is not about transactional updates, detailed validation or multi-user access.

+The technology used should be state of the art, hence the choice of JavaScript, React, Express, JSON and NoSQL.

 ## Installation